poseidon078/eclub-iitk-esp8266/README.md

 ![execution](/image-5.png)

 ## Some Important Observations
 1. **Powering:** ESP8266-01 is designed for an operational voltage of 3.3v.
-So you need to downregulate the 5v voltage on UNO to 3.3v (using LM1117) on the wires starting from the Tx and 5v pins of UNO.
+However, all TTL based serial communication happens at 5V on Arduino board.
+So you need to downregulate the 5v voltage on UNO to 3.3v (using LM1117) on the wires starting from the Tx(for serial communication) and 5v(for power) pins of UNO.

 2. **USB to TTL converter with DTR pin** can be used as a replacement for Arduino IDE to upload the code on ESP8266 to allow smooth upload of code (without using flash and reset buttons or bare minimum)